mkoskinen/backup-scripts/README.md

 more preferably make a wrapper shell script for each partition that exports the required variables.
 Please see 'backup-mengpo-gs.bash' for an example.

+### ./backup-s3.bash

+Very similar to the gsutil script, but uses aws cli.
+Gsutil used to be ok to use for both S3 and GS, but unfortunately it is no longer actively maintained and doesn't support eg Frankfurt S3.
+Also has other issues.

 ### ./backup-host-ssh.bash